Getting Involved on Campus

 Look for NYU Liberal Studies Student Council on Facebook!

-The LS Theatre is a theatrical company that performs full-length plays each semester that are fully staged and fully costumed productions have included works by Euripides, Wilde, Shakespeare, Sartre, Aristophanes, Moliere, Brecht and, Wilder, as well as works written and adapted especially for LS Players.
+The LS Theater is a theatrical company that performs full-length plays each semester that are fully staged and fully costumed productions have included works by Euripides, Wilde, Shakespeare, Sartre, Aristophanes, Moliere, Brecht and, Wilder, as well as works written and adapted especially for LS Players.
 Crew positions involve areas such as choreography, lighting, sound, scenic design, costuming, makeup, stage manager, and special effects technicians.
 At the end of the year, the casts and crews of the productions host the Baffin Awards for outstanding acting and technical achievement.

 Advisor: Farzad Mahootian, email@example.com